runtimeverification/k/USER_MANUAL.md

 to peruse the
 [growing literature on K and matching logic](https://fsl.cs.illinois.edu/projects/pl/index.html).
-We will consider the manual complete when it provides a complete description of all well-supported K tools and features.
+We will consider the manual complete when it provides a complete description of all user-facing K tools and features.

 Syntax Declaration
 ------------------